delfoxav/delfoxav.github.io/_posts/2025-04-05-create-a-self-hosted-cloud-s3-storage-with-minio.md

 ## Conclusion

-obviously the overall goal wasn't to simply push some iris_data on a 2TB SSD, but it could be a good solution for something like a homemade MLops server ;)
+obviously the overall goal wasn't to simply push some iris_data on a 2TB SSD, but it could be a good solution for something like a homemade MLops server.

-You can find all the code used in this story here:
+You can find all the code used in this story [here](https://github.com/delfoxav/self_hosted_minIO)